 Students are allowed to repeat previously passed course and have it count toward enrollment for financial aid eligibility only once.
+Note: VA Benefits will not be paid for repeating courses in which a passing grade is received.

 5.25 Warning and Reinstatement Procedures